iGoosiatin/node-js-crud-api/README.md

 Implemented simple CRUD API using in-memory database underneath.

+---
+Notes and caveats:
+- There is no POST/PUT body values trimming.
+- Only type-specific validation is applied.
+- PUT accepts partial schema.
+This was done on purpose to do validation and typing more challenging.
+- Server won't start if you have duplicate routes.
+- Server won't start in cluster mode if there is no available parallelism.
+- In cluster mode, you can see which specific worker replied to request by checking "Responder" header in response.
+- In cluster mode, load balancer acts as a simple proxy if you have only 1 worker.
+---

 ## How to setup
 - Pull this repo
 - Make sure your node version is 18.16